SoftwareAG/c8y-docs/content/device-integration/integration-tutorials-bundle/thin-edge-raspberry-pi.md

 ##### Installing software on a device

-1. In {{< product-c8y-iot >}}, click **All devices** in the Device management application.
+1. In {{< product-c8y-iot >}}, click **All devices** in the Device Management application.

 2. Select the desired device from the device list and open its **Software** tab.
-  The Software tab shows a list of all available software installed on the device.
+  The **Software** tab shows a list of all available software installed on the device.
 If a given software has a type, it is displayed next to its name.
 It is possible to search for a particular software by its name or filter the list by software type.

-3. Click **Install software** at the bottom of the page
+3. Click **Install software** at the bottom of the page.
 4. Find and select the software which was added to the repository in the previous step.
-5. Select the correct version and click **install**.
+5. Select the correct version and click **Install**.
-6. Click **apply changes** and the software will be installed.
+6. Click **Apply changes** and the software will be installed.

 When a different version of the already installed software needs to be installed, choose in step 4 the installed software from the list and in step 5 the right version.